 The Good News

 We create history with every decision we make.
-Trends start with individual choice.
+Trends start with an individual choice.
 More and more, people are becoming aware of the impact of their personal choices and the growth of small, local and organic farms is evidence of that.
 As is the large distribution chains who are cow-towing to public demand by offering more organic or natural choices.

 For 35% of us, milk is a nourishing and delicious food.
 For the rest, fermented milk and products made from it offer the same benefits we’ve enjoyed since we first began domesticating dairy animals.
 Life today without cheese, yogurt, or butter is unimaginable.